Locus control region: Proposed models of LCR function

 Although studies have been conducted to attempt to identify a model of how the LCR functions, evidence for the following models is not strongly supported or precluded.

 Looping model

 Transcription factors bind to hypersensitive site cores and cause the LCR to form a loop that can interact with the promoter of the gene it regulates.

 Tracking model

 Transcription factors bind to the LCR to form a complex.
 The complex moves along the DNA helix until it can bind to the promoter of the gene it regulates.
 Once bound, the transcriptional apparatus increases gene expression.

 Facilitated tracking model

 This hypothesis combines the looping and tracking models, suggesting that the transcription factors bind to the LCR to form a loop, which then seeks and binds to the promoter of the gene it regulates.

 Linking model

 Transcription factors bind to DNA from the LCR to the promoter in an orderly fashion using non-DNA-binding proteins and chromatin modifiers.
 This changes chromatin conformation to expose the transcriptional domain.

 Diseases related to the LCR

-Studies in transgenic mice have shown that deletion of the β-globin LCR causes the region of chromosome to condense into a heterochromatic state.
-This leads to decreased expression of β-globin genes, which can cause β-thalassemia in humans and mice.